PatrickKyei/exception/_posts/2024-04-06-how-stop-being-broke.md

 Study less, build more, and your skill set will be forced to grow.

-This is what I teach in my community of Creative Builders.
-Get instant access: https://nas.io/skillembassy for a limited time.
+This is what I teach in my community of [Creative Builders](https://nas.io/skillembassy).
+Get instant access: [Skillembassy](https://nas.io/skillembassy) for a limited time.

 ## Step 3: Expand - Build Leverage